HashkeyHSK/whale-staking/docs/TECHNICAL_FAQ.md

 ### Q12: Can I unstake during lock period?

+**A:** There are two ways to unstake during lock period:

+1. **Normal Unstake**: After lock period ends (after 365 days), can unstake and withdraw principal + all rewards
-**A:** Cannot unstake normally during lock period, but can request early unstake with penalty.
+2. **Early Unstake**: During lock period, can request early unstake, but need to:
+   - Wait 7-day waiting period
+   - Pay 50% of rewards as penalty
+   - Stop generating new rewards from request time

-- **During lock period (within 365 days)**:
+**During lock period (within 365 days)**:
-  - Can claim rewards
+- ✅ Can claim rewards (principal continues to be locked)
-  - Can request early unstake (incurs 50% penalty)
+- ✅ Can request early unstake (incurs penalty)
-  - Cannot unstake normally
+- ❌ Cannot unstake immediately (need to wait for waiting period)
-- **After lock period ends (after 365 days)**: Can unstake, withdraw principal + all rewards

 **Early Unstake Process**:
-1. Request early unstake during lock period
+1. Call `requestEarlyUnstake(positionId)` to request early unstake
-2. Wait 7 days
+2. Wait 7-day waiting period
-3. Complete early unstake (receive 50% of rewards, 50% goes to penalty pool)
+3. Call `completeEarlyUnstake(positionId)` to complete unstake

 ---